 Peppermint is probably one of the easiest plants to grow in your indoor or outdoor garden.
 In fact, I recommend that you grow it in a self-contained unit such as its own tub or raised garden space.
 Otherwise, it will take over your entire garden.
 But, with that caution, you can have fresh peppermint leaves year round.
 How organically cool is that?

 Another way to enjoy the benefits of Peppermint is as a tea made either from store bought tea leaves or your own organically grown plants.
 Tip: Peppermint is in the same family of herbs with Rosemary and Sage which also contain flavonoids and phenolic acids*.

 Grow Your Own Peppermint

 If you’d like to grow your own organic peppermint at home, you will be pleased to know that it is very easy to grow.
 Some would say “too easy”.
 Peppermint can easily take over your entire garden.
 I like to grow peppermint in containers for this reason.

 This will be shipped with free self-watering green pot wish customized label with herb names or what you want.
-Our plants are all organic healthy and strong root system.
-All plants comes with FREE GIFT.
+These plants are all organic with a strong root system.
+All plants come with a FREE GIFT.

 dōTERRA Peppermint Touch contains essential oil and Fractionated Coconut Oil to provide a multitude of benefits.
 Its minty, fresh scent can be used aromatically and topically throughout the day to uplift mood and promote a sense of focus.
 This essential oil is known to lessen feelings of tension when applied to the temples or the back of the neck.
 This is applied to these areas and anywhere on the body to provide a cooling massage or to naturally deter insects.
 VIA dōTERRA Essential Oils – Click through this link, then select SHOP then SEARCH.